wombleton/gitlaw-nz/acts/R/Residential Tenancies Act 1986.md

     *   (i) where the premises constitute part of a building occupied by a club and used by the club for the provision of temporary or transient accommodation to members of the club:

-    *   (j) where the premises constitute part of any hotel in respect of which an on-licence is in force under the [Sale of Liquor Act 1989][258]:
+    *   (j) where the premises constitute part of any hotel in respect of which an on-licence is in force under the [Sale and Supply of Alcohol Act 2012][258]:

     *   (k) where the premises---